Malaysia detains nearly 270 Rohingya seeking entry by boat

 Acting on a tip-off received a day earlier, Malaysian authorities intercepted a boat ferrying the Rohingya in the pre-dawn hours of Monday off Langkawi off the northwestern corner of the Malaysian peninsula.

+A coastguard vessel spotted the suspected migrant boat off the island, and was set to push it out to international waters, authorities said.

+But as the coastguards approached, 53 Rohingya jumped into the sea and were detained.

 "An inspection of their boat found 216 Rohingya migrants and the body of one female illegal immigrant.
-Further inspections found that the boat was deliberately damaged ..., making it unfit to be turned back," Malaysia's National Task Force on border patrol said in a statement.
+Further inspections found that the boat was deliberately damaged ... making it unfit to be turned back," Malaysia's National Task Force (NTF) on border patrol said in a statement.

-Before the boat was intercepted, 53 migrants had jumped into the sea in an attempt to evade arrest, the statement said, but were detained by the Malaysian coast guard once they reached shore.

-It said the migrants had been provided sufficient food and clean water, and on humanitarian grounds were allowed to come ashore on Langkawi where they since been detained.
+According to the statement, a Marine Police Team boat and the KM Kimanis from the Malaysian Maritime Enforcement Agency (MMEA) were sent to the scene to carry out surveillance and deportation operations.

+"When the KM Kimanis approached the boat, 53 of the Rohingya jumped off the boat and swam ashore, but they were all arrested by MMEA personnel who were standing by on land," said the statement.

 In April, Malaysian authorities detained 202 people believed to be ethnic Rohingya after the boat they were on was found adrift off Langkawi.